yushinliou/yushinliou.github.io/src/content/projects/portfolio-2-the-social-code_2025-01-22-2.md

   alt: "Illustration of LLM agents in social network simulation"
 title: "The Social Code: Evaluation of the Use of LLM-Based Agents for Social Simulation"
 description: "Evaluating the reliability of using Large Language Model (LLM) agents to simulate human social behaviors for network analysis with edge-level precision."
-tags: ["LLM", "social networks", "computational social science", "machine learning"]
+tags: ["LLM", "social networks", "academic research", "machine learning"]
 tabs: ["home", "research"]
 category: "Research"
 lang: "en"